1101-datascience/finalproject-finalproject_group3/README.md

     * Features of dataset:

         Our predict target is "predict_doc" variable.
-    This dataset provide large number of data, including house feature like area, floors and location.
+    This dataset provide large number of data, including house feature like area, floors and location and there is more than 30000 datas and nearly 300 parameter in this dataset.

         It also give us environmental data like green land, coffee shop nearby and how many road near this asset.
     One file call "macro.csv" even provide the government economic data like GDP in Russia or labor income, etc